JxTorres003/AdvDiversity/README.md

 </div>

 #### Middle Tier Tasks:
-- Middle Tier: Created models and controllers, connected MVC and proper functionally.
+- Created models for transfering data back and forth from the database to the controller.
+- Created controllers to run the request and handle data properly between the model and the view.

 ### * Back End